Breaking

 Best PCIe 4.0 SSDs 2025: Top picks from experts | usagoldmines.com

-While older computers and storage drives might still use the common SATA or the older PCIe 3.0 interfaces to sling your bits of data around, more recent computing equipment most often offers the far faster PCIe 4.0 protocol.
+While older computers and storage drives might still use the common SATA or the older PCIe 3.0 interfaces to sling your bits of data around, more recent computing equipment typically supports the far faster PCIe 4.0 protocol.
 If you’re really lucky (or spent a lot of money), you might even have faster PCIe 5.0.
 But that’s a subject for another roundup.

 Why you should trust us: We’re not called PCWorld for nothing.
 Our reviewers have been testing PC hardware for decades.
 Our storage evaluations are exhaustive, testing the limits of every product — from performance benchmarks to the practicalities of regular use.
 As PC users ourselves, we know what makes a killer product stand out.
 Only the best SSDs make this list.
 For more about our testing process, scroll to the bottom of this article.